FREQUENTLY ASKED QUESTIONS (FAQ) INTRODUCTION

 Question – What 375 RAPTOR barrel length do you recommend?

 Answer – In a lightweight carbine, an 18-inch barrel would be a good choice.
 If you seek to extract more range, a 22 inch barrel would give you an extra 50-100 fps over an 18-inch barrel, depending on the powder / bullet combination.
+A 12-inch SBR or Pistol equipped with a brace can be a compact solution especially for hunting bear or hogs inside of 200 yards.

 Question – What is the recommended 375 RAPTOR gas system for the AR-10 / LR308, SR-25 and G2?